 A stone memorial to John Gray was erected in 1956, and is located at a small roadside park on SR 821 between Belle Valley and Caldwell.

 If you like outdoor activities, there are lots of things you can do in Noble County and the surrounding area.
-These including hiking, boating, cycling, fishing, hunting, ATVing, horseback riding, mountain biking, camping, and more.
+These include hiking, boating, swimming, cycling, fishing, hunting, ATVing, horseback riding, mountain biking, camping, and more.

 First of course, you have the previously discussed Seneca Lake Park and Wolf Run State Park.
 Both of which offer swimming, boating, fishing, hiking, camping, and other activities.